Electrified Transportation

 Accessible Charging: No Range Anxiety!

-• What are your distance needs?
+- What are your distance needs?
 Transportation experts estimate that most drivers travel less than 40 miles per day.
-Use the “Pick a Plug-In” tool from Sierra Club to find an EV that is right for your commute, budget, and charging needs.
+Use the “Explore Electric Vehicles” tool from Dominion Energy to find an EV that is right for your commute, budget, and charging needs.

 More Options to Meet your Needs